transferwise/pipelinewise/docs/connectors/targets/s3_csv.rst

 access to an S3 bucket and you can generate data files on S3 from all the supported :ref:`taps_list`.

-Configuring where to replicate data
+Configuring where to reproduce data
 '''''''''''''''''''''''''''''''''''

 PipelineWise configures every target with a common structured YAML file format.